 - If you are avoiding bread, try removing the inside of the top and bottom of a ciabatta bread without breaking through the top or bottom.
 This is a perfect way to keep all the ingredients inside the sandwich in a cutout vessel.

-- Then, use the excess bread to make bread crumbs or to dip in soups or stews.
+- Then, use the excess bread to make bread crumbs or dip in soups or stews.

 - For a nut-free mayo option, substitute white beans or silken tofu in the cashew mayo recipe.

-Enjoy a vegan BLT hot off the grill this summer!
+Enjoy a vegan BLT hot off the grill!
 You might even go back for seconds.

 Try These Awesome Vegan Sandwiches